fbpx

 Because the Alpha brainwave state bridges our conscious and subconscious mind, this is the ideal brainwave state to achieve in hypnosis.
 When we are in the alpha state of consciousness, we become highly suggestible.
 Our subconscious mind does not understand logical or physical limitations.
 We cannot access Alpha Consciousness in an excited or stressed state.
 Meditation or relaxation techniques can bring us back to the alpha state.
 Alpha brainwaves oscillate between 8 to 12 Hertz.

 Theta brainwaves are slower and of greater amplitude.
-These brainwaves occur when we are in deep REM sleep, in a dream state of sleeping, in deep meditation or under deep hypnosis.
+They occur when we are in deep REM sleep, in a dream state of sleeping, in deep meditation, or under deep hypnosis.
 Children can experience Theta brainwaves in their awake state when they daydream.
-Sometimes, as adults, we experience this feeling of daydreaming, but we generally do not get relaxed enough to maintain this state.
+As adults, we sometimes experience this feeling of daydreaming, but we generally do not get relaxed enough to maintain this state.

 We often go into a theta state while driving when we “zone out” and don’t remember how we got from here to there.
 Repetitive tasks that disengage our conscious mind create theta waves, allowing a flow of ideas to come up suddenly.